-The purpose of this paper is to examine the nature of price adjustments in the gasoline markets of France, Italy, Spain and Germany.
-We examine if crude oil prices are transmitted to the retail gasoline prices in the short and long run and we test the symmetry of adjustment hypothesis.
-A disaggregated general-to-specific model is applied for the estimation of the international crude oil price pass-through and testing the symmetric/asymmetric behaviour of the retail fuel markets in these economies.
-Our results show that rigidities in the transmission process are present and variations across the selected Eurozone member-states exist.
-The retail fuel prices' speed of upward/downward adjustment behaviour is considered as symmetric in all four economies analysed.
-Thus, our model has not accumulated evidence to support the "rockets and feathers" hypothesis that retail fuel prices rise faster than they fall in response to changes in crude oil prices.
-We believe that our results can be useful for the EU energy authorities and antitrust policy makers in their attempt to monitor the competitiveness of their energy sectors.
+The purpose of this paper is to examine the nature of price adjustments in the gasoline markets of Germany, France, Italy and Spain.
+We examine if crude oil prices are transmitted to the retail gasoline prices in the short and long run and we test the symmetry of price adjustments hypothesis.
+An Error Correction Model, which accounts for possible asymmetric adjustment behaviour, is applied for the estimation of the international crude oil price pass-through and testing of the symmetric/asymmetric nature of the retail fuel price adjustments in these economies.
+Our results show that rigidities in the transmission process exist but the retail fuel speed of upward/downward price adjustment to equilibrium is considered as symmetric in all four economies analysed.
+Thus, our findings on the whole do not provide firm evidence to support the "rockets and feathers" hypothesis that crude oil price increases are passed along to the retail customer more fully than the crude oil price decreases.